neondatabase/website/content/docs/import/import-sample-data.md

 ### Pagila database

-Sample data from a fictional DVD rental store.
+Sample data for a fictional DVD rental store.
 Pagila includes tables for films, actors, film categories, stores, customers, payments, and more.

 1. Create a `pagila` database: